Understanding & Addressing Nurse Burnout

 What causes nurse burnout?

 Nurse burnout permeates every hospital and specialty (to varying degrees) and is a major driver of the global nurse shortage.
-Nurse burnout statistics show that 95% of nurses feel burnt out.
-2 The reality is, even in optimal conditions, clinical nurse work is high stress.
+Nurse burnout statistics show that 95% of nurses feel burnt out5.
+The reality is, even in optimal conditions, clinical nurse work is high stress.
 Nurses handle choices that impact patient lives on a daily—sometimes hourly—basis.
 They also work long shifts that are mentally, physically, and emotionally draining.
 However, the root of pervasive nurse burnout runs much deeper than challenging work and long days.
 The most common causes of burnout boil down to four core themes.

 - High Stress Work Environment